annamichalik/Angular14withEslint/README.md

 # Angular14withEslint

 # AngularEslint

 Created based on https://www.freecodecamp.org/news/how-to-add-eslint-to-an-angular-application/ This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.13.

-Install laltest Node
+Install latest Node

 -> nvm install --lts
 -> nvm use 20.10.0
 -> npm i npm@10.2.3

+In order to test : https://valor-software.com/ng2-charts/#GeneralInfo

 ## Development server

 I had to install first : npm i @angular-eslint/schematics@14.3.0 and then
 -> ng add @angular-eslint/schematics
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.